-ECO 101 - Survey of Economics
+ECO 101SS - Survey of Economics

-This is an introductory course in economics which will cover both microeconomics and macroeconomics topics.
+(4 credits) (NWCore option under Self and Society) This is an introductory course in economics which will cover both microeconomics and macroeconomics concepts in light of current economic issues.
 The course will explore economic institutions, how they came to be, how they have changed over time, and how the government modifies them.
+This course will also provide an introduction to the history of economic thought.

-Note: The course is not open to business or economics majors.
+Note: The course is not intended for business or economics majors.